halkypi/lh0/index.md

 ### License

-All files related to this site are distributed under [MIT license](https://github.com/halkypi/lh/blob/gh-pages/LICENSE).
+All files on this site are distributed under [MIT license](https://github.com/halkypi/lh/blob/gh-pages/LICENSE).

 ### Code of Conduct for Open Source Projects